Phonics and Reading

 Phonics is taught daily in EYFS and Year 1 and then throughout school as needed to develop skills for reading, writing and spelling.
-Our phonics sessions are carefully planned to ensure that they are engaging and effective.
-Phonemes are introduced using a multi-sensory approach; stories, actions and letter formation scripts developed by our school, for our children are used consistently throughout.

 Phonetically decodable books which match children’s grapheme-phoneme correspondence knowledge are used both in school and at home to allow sufficient practise in reading and re-reading.
 There are opportunities to consolidate phonemes and the skills of blending and segmenting, that the children have learned in their daily phonics sessions, through classroom continuous and enhanced provision.

 Our chosen publisher for reading books throughout New Swannington is Oxford University Press.
 This ensures that our children are exposed to our rich and varied literary heritage.
 From the moment children start in EYFS to leaving us in Year 6, we promote reading for pleasure and a love of books.
 Book talk and excitement can be found through displays and reading areas in classrooms and in our school library which all classes visit weekly.

 Children who are falling behind the programme’s pace, are identified quickly and targeted support can be given immediately.
 Additional support is given enabling them to continue the programme whilst catching up.
-Where children need additional support with Phonics higher up the school, this is provided through a bespoke catch up programme called Project X Code.
+Where children need additional support with Phonics and Reading higher up the school, this is provided through a bespoke catch up programme called Project X Code.